U.S. Treasury weighs emergency powers to curb Chinese investments: official

 It was under the export control regime that the Commerce Department this week banned American companies from selling parts to Chinese telecoms equipment maker ZTE Corp (000063.SZ) for seven years, creating a new fissure in Sino-U.S. ties.

-Reporting by David Lawder and Koh Gui Qing; Editing by Andrea Ricci and Peter Cooney
+Reporting by David Lawder and Koh Gui Qing; Additional reporting by Philip Wen in BEIJING; Editing by Andrea Ricci and Peter Cooney